cavalryxyy/BudingBlog/RESUME_SYSTEM.md

 # Resume System Implementation

 ## Overview
-A two-step resume download system that collects visitor information before providing resume access.
+A resume request system that collects visitor email information for manual review and sending.
 The system is integrated directly into the footer for a cleaner, more streamlined user experience.

 ## Features Implemented

-### Phase 1: Basic Two-Step System ?
+### Phase 1: Basic Email Collection System ?
 - **Resume Preview Modal**: Shows a professional preview of the resume with key highlights
 - **Email Collection**: Collects visitor email, name, and company information
-- **Download Functionality**: Provides resume PDF download after email submission
+- **Manual Review**: All requests are stored for manual review and sending
 - **Success Feedback**: Shows confirmation message after successful submission
 - **Footer Integration**: Seamlessly integrated into existing footer links